What you need to know before you go travelling

 - Make sure you tell family and friends where you’re going and leave them contact details.

-For more help and advice, visit the Foreign & Commonwealth Office website.
+For more help and advice, visit the Foreign, Commonwealth & Development Office website.

 If you take regular prescription medicine, prepare documentation in advance to explain its use – you’ll need this for the airline and potentially in customs at your destination – and arrange to get, and safely carry, the amount you will need.
 If you need to carry syringes or needles, these will also require an explanation.
 You can arrange this with your GP.